 The first of its kind in Spain, this totally white futuristic cityscape made up of enormous modern buildings is the work of ...
 More

 The first of its kind in Spain, this totally white futuristic cityscape made up of enormous modern buildings is the work of famous local architect Santiago Calatrava.
 You'll find it in the Túria River Bed .
 Ciudad de las Artes y las Ciencias complex spreads out over 350,000 square meters and consists of four different structures but related sections: the Arts Centre, Science Museum , planetarium and Ocean Park .
 Each of these are must-visit spots for tourists.
-Hours of operation vary by season, check website for details.
+Hours vary as per seasons.
+Check website for details.

 Absolutely beautiful.
 You don't have to be an architecture student to be moved by the design and enormous scope of this place.
 (One thing: pack a lunch, because it's in the middle of suburban nowhere.)

 We spent 3 day and still we could not see everything.

 They have a complete building full of every single invention.
 You can try and see videos, how it works.
 You can play and asist to small displays and conferences that give you a great backgroung infromation.

 The kids have a lot of activities to play with, and then you can go to the oceanographic, where everything is like going to sea world and you have a huge teather where you can see amazing science movies.

 As I said before.